Helmeted hornbill: Cultural significance

 Along with the closely related rhinoceros hornbill, the Helmeted Hornbill is prominent in the cultural practices of many indigenous groups in northern Borneo.
 These birds are featured in various legends, symbolizing themes such as life, death, and bravery.
 In the Punan Bah culture, helmeted hornbills guard the passage between life and the afterlife and judge the worth of those who pass.
 This species is also associated with beliefs regarding headhunting.
-The Orang Ulu of northeastern Malaysia only allowed those who has taken a head to wear the Helmeted Hornbill's feathers.
+The Orang Ulu of northeastern Malaysia only allowed those who have taken a head to wear the Helmeted Hornbill's feathers.
 Beyond spiritual symbolism, the bird's casques and feathers play a vital role in various rituals and ceremonies.
 The Orang Ulu carved elaborate grave markers, centerpieces, and ear-rings from hornbill casques.
 Many native peoples used the two long, central tail feathers to adorn ceremonial attire and weapons for weddings, funerals, and other official functions.
 Hornbills were traditionally hunted for their meat using blowpipes.